-All kinds of pudding flavours were available in the store, but not vanilla.
-I guess, it isn’t a standard flavours around the world.
-So I researched a bit and thought I would be able to make pudding from scratch.
+All kinds of pudding flavors were available in the store, but not vanilla.
+I guess it just isn’t as standard a flavor as I thought it was.
+So, I researched a bit and thought I would be able to make pudding from scratch.
 Well, it sounded simple enough, but somehow the texture and flavour were really off.

 I did not want grainy, flavourless pudding to ruin my childhood-memory-cake, so I decided to forego the pudding layer and just spread dulce de leche between the white cake and strawberry layer.

 Having no electric mixer and not too much experience with a gas stovetop, the meringue turned out a little grainy.
-But I actually didn’t mind the extra crunch.
+But I actually didn’t mind the extra crunch in the end.

-The end product didn’t have much to do with the cake I had originally envisioned, but ‘baking-fails’ aren’t always bad.
-This time all the improvisations I had to make turned into a newly developed dessert.
+This time, all the improvisations I had to make turned into a newly developed dessert.
 Instead of calling the result a fail, I name them “Strawberry Cloud Bars”.

 - ½ – ¾ cup dulce de leche